There’s something truly special about a watercolor butterfly painting. It draws you in as both an artist and the appreciative onlooker.

 As a real-world subject, these guys can be a color overload in the springtime if you’re on the lookout.

 The water and paper medium lets you distill things down a bit if you want.
 Or, you can capture the intensity of mother nature’s vibrant color pallet using watercolor paints right on your paper.

 Below are a variety of designs you can use to spark your creativity or give you an idea of what’s possible should you want to paint these subjects yourself or with your kids, or simply find a print for your decor at home or at your office.

-Our List of Watercolor Butterfly Designs
+Our Favorite Watercolor Butterfly Painting Collection

 This painting offers a soft, indiscernible background with a subtle but eye-grabbing blue and golden-brown touch to a rounded winged butterfly.

 Carefully dotted lines are dashed out with the tip of a thin brush to create the antennae.

 There’s something interesting about this almost ice cold and winter-feeling palette that makes you wonder if winter has begun, and this guy or gal missed the call to migration.

 A semi-whimsical flavor with a dark blue butterfly and unique details blend with similar surrounding colors.